CodeGator/CG.Purple/BACKLOG.md

 * Need to work on the design/coding of the REST controllers.

+* Should we stand up a swagger page, for the API?

 ### Other Integrations

 * For sure need to integrate with an OIDC / JWT service.